-- Teachers' professional growth is fostered by individual inquiry linked to the learning outcomes of Te Whāriki.
-Their practice is supported through access to relevant professional learning opportunities and mentoring. - Leaders and teachers continue to grow their cultural competence to provide a responsive curriculum for all children.
-Teachers' culturally responsive practices are evident within the enacted curriculum. - Leaders and teachers reflect on their new learning.
-They have yet to evaluate the effectiveness and impact of changes made in relation to improved outcomes for groups of children.
+- Teachers' professional growth is fostered by individual inquires linked to the learning outcomes of Te Whāriki.
+Their practice is supported through access to relevant professional learning opportunities and mentoring. - Leaders and teachers continue to grow their cultural competence in providing a responsive curriculum for all children.
+Teachers' culturally responsive practices are evident in the enacted curriculum. - Leaders and teachers reflect on new learning.
+They have yet to evaluate the effectiveness and impact of changes made in relation to outcomes for groups of children.